-AP English Literature and Composition will focus on European literature and be teamed with the AP European history course.
-It is strongly recommended that students schedule for both classes.
-The two AP classes integrate content and assessments in order to lessen the demand on the students and allow for more critical insight and inquiry.
 Through the close reading of selected texts, students deepen their understanding of the ways writers use language to provide both meaning and pleasure for their readers.
 Students read deliberately and thoroughly, taking time to understand a work's complexity, to absorb its richness of meaning, and to analyze how that meaning is embodied in literary form.
-In addition to considering a work's literary artistry, students reflect on the social and historical values it reflects and embodies.
-Careful attention to both textual detail and historical context provides a foundation for interpretation.
-Writing assignments focus on critical analysis of literature and include argumentation and research.
-Although critical analysis makes up the bulk of student writing for the course, well-constructed creative writing assignments help students see from the inside how literature is written.
+Writing assignments focus on critical analysis of literature and include argumentation and research; as well as some creative writing assignments.
 The goal of both types of writing assignments is to increase students' ability to explain clearly, cogently, even stylistically, what they understand about literary works and why they interpret them as they do.
 Preliminary reading of literature is required.
-This course will follow the AP College Board guidelines.
+AP English Literature and Composition will follow the AP College Board guidelines.
 AP examination is required to receive course credit (approximately \$85.00).

-English Department Electives Creative Writing Credit: .50 Grades: 10,11,12 Length: 18 weeks, 1 period
+English Department Electives Books in the Movies Credit: .50 Grades: 9, 10,11,12 Length: 18 weeks, 1 period